-I. Countdown to the Competition: Key Dates and Basic Arrangements
+I. Key Dates and Basic Arrangements

 | Item | Details |